Which Products Are FDA Authorized?

 • E-Cigarettes and Vaping Devices

-◦ Products like Vuse Solo (R.J.
-Reynolds), Logic devices, and specific pods or e-liquids.
+◦ Products from Vuse Solo (R.J.
+Reynolds), Logic, NJOY, and JUUL have FDA authorization.

 ◦ All authorized vape products are “closed systems” — meaning they use pre-filled cartridges or pods.